How to Fix a Door That Won’t Latch in 10 Steps (with Pictures)

 Ensuring your doors are in good working order is an excellent way to keep your home safe.
 Doors that won’t latch can be frustrating.
 However, you can fix them with the right tools.

 Step-By-Step Guide for Fixing a Door That Won’t Latch

-If your door won’t latch, the DIYs below will help.
-From checking for obstructions to replacing the strike plate, these steps will come in handy.
+If your door doesn’t latch, the tips below will help.
+These steps will come in handy, from checking for obstructions to replacing the strike plate.

 1. Diagnose the Issue

 Start by determining what’s causing your door not to latch.
 Try shutting it firmly.
 If the door closes but doesn’t latch, it could be due to:

 - Misaligned strike plate: This is the metal plate on the frame where the bolt extends when you close the door.
 If it’s misaligned with the bolt, it will prevent your door from latching.

 - Sticking lock: There could be dust and debris in the lock, preventing it from moving well.

 - Out of square: Your door might have shifted slightly out of place and can’t close all the way and latch well.